 In the past few years, a lot of people asked me about the practicalities of studying in Japan, so I decided to try and answer the most common questions.
 Should you have any doubts that are not addressed below, please leave a comment and ask away.

 All prices are in yen and here you find an online converter for your reference.

 How do I go to Japan to study?
 What do I need?

 If you want to study in Japan only for a short time you can enter the country on a tourist visa.
-Most passports allow you to stay up to 90 days, please check the details on the JNTO website.
+Most passports allow you to stay up to 90 days, so please check the details on the JNTO website.

 If you are planning on staying longer, you are going to need a student visa.
-First, you must get a Certificate of Eligibility, and convert it into a visa at the Japanese Embassy or Consulate in your country.
+First, you must get a Certificate of Eligibility, and then convert it into a visa at the Japanese Embassy or Consulate in your country.

 The documents you will have to provide are a copy of your passport, two passport photos, a copy of a certificate for the studies you completed, and a proof that you are (or your sponsor is) able to sustain yourself financially during your stay.

 I recommend you contact Go!
 Go!
 Nihon, an agency helping students to go through the bureaucracy and to arrange their stay in Japan.
 Their services are free and from my experience they are reliable.

 How much money do I need to study in Japan for one year?

 The language course will cost you about ¥800,000 for one year.
 The cost of life in Japan is relatively high; here you can compare the cost of living in different countries and get an idea.
 If your accommodation is not too expensive your monthly expenses (including rent) will be at least ¥100,000.